chengts95/IndustrialDB/README.md

-AAt first you should install and config mongoDB and Redis.
+At first you should install and config mongoDB and Redis.